-There’s just something special (and also intimidating) about smoking the king of BBQ, the Texas Style Smoked Brisket.
-The delicious crispy bark wrapped around tender beef is something truly unique.
-In this smoked brisket recipe I will show you a fool proof way to make one of the best smoked briskets you ever had.
-Make this smoked brisket at you next gathering and be ready for the compliments to roll in!
+There’s just something special (and also intimidating) about smoking the king of BBQ, a Texas Style Smoked Brisket.
+The delicious crispy bark wrapped around a flavorful fat cap and tender beef is something truly unique.
+In this smoked brisket recipe I will show you a foolproof way to make the best brisket you’ve ever had.
+So don’t worry if this is your first time cooking one.
+You can make this on a pellet smoker, offset smoker, or charcoal grill.
+For best results, we’ll be using a whole packer brisket that can be purchased from your local butcher or grocery store.

 I'm a huge fan of Meat Church rubs, but you can use common household seasonings to make this Texas style smoked brisket.
 Here's a good combination to get you started: